Nahir Besara: Third stint with Örebro

-On 13 July 2021, Besara returned to Örebro in Allsvenskan for a third stint, signing a three and a half-year contract.
+On 13 July 2021, Besara returned to Örebro in Allsvenskan for a third stint, signing a three-and-a-half-year contract.
 The club was placed in the lower regions of the table at the time of his arrival, and Besara would prove unable to help the club from suffering a relegation to Superettan, despite scoring four goals in 17 games.

 On 20 January 2022, it was announced that Besara would leave Örebro by mutual consent.

 Return to Hammarby

 On 3 February 2022, Besara signed a two-year deal with his old club Hammarby IF, returning to the Allsvenskan side after seven years.
 Besara featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
 In Allsvenskan, Besara played all 30 fixtures, scoring 11 goals and providing 11 assists, the most in the whole league.
 At the end of the season, he was nominated for Allsvenskan Midfielder of the Year, an award that eventually went to Mikkel Rygaard.
 Although, he was voted Hammarby Player of the Year by the supporters of the club.

+On 2 April 2023, Besara was appointed as the new club captain of Hammarby, replacing Richard Magyar that had retired at the end of last season.
+The same day, he also signed a new three-year contract with the club, running until the end of 2025.
+In 2023, Hammarby disappointedly finished 7th in the Allsvenskan table, but Besara produced the most points in the whole league with 9 goals and 11 assists in 29 games.

+International career

+Born in Sweden, Besara is of Assyrian descent.
+He was called up to the Sweden national team for the training tour in Cyprus in early 2024.